Integral Of Sqrt 9-x 2

 Geometric Interpretation

 The integral ∫√(9 - x²) dx represents the area of a semicircle with radius 3.
-This is because the equation x² + y² = 9 describes a circle with radius 3, and the function y = √(9 - x²) represents the upper half of that circle.
-The integral calculates the area of this semicircle between the limits of integration.
+Also, this is because the equation x² + y² = 9 describes a circle with radius 3, and the function y = √(9 - x²) represents the upper half of that circle.
+On top of that, the integral calculates the area of this semicircle between the limits of integration.
 If the integral is definite, with limits from -3 to 3, the result will be (1/2)π(3)² = (9π/2), which is consistent with the area of a semicircle with radius 3.

 Frequently Asked Questions (FAQ)